juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 Read performance really depends on cache, so when read performance isn't ideal, pay special attention to the `blockcache` related metrics, block cache is data blocks cached on disk, notice how `blockcache.read` is always larger than 0 in the above data, this means kernel page cache isn't built, thus all read requests is handled by the slower disk reads.
 Now we will investigate why page cache won't build.

 Similar to what we'll do on a host, let's first check the mount pod's resource usage, make sure there's enough memory for page cache.
-Use below commands to locate the docker container for our mount pod, and see its stats:
+Use below commands to locate the Docker container for our mount pod, and see its stats:

 ```shell
 # change $APP_POD_NAME to actual application pod name